-As much as I love Kyoto, my favorite place in japan has to be Koysan.
-High in the mountains of Wakayama, Koyasan is not easily accessible, so it's often ignored by foreign visitors.
+As much as I love Kyoto, my favorite place in Japan just might be Koyasan.
+High in the mountains of Wakayama, this Buddhist city is not easily accessible, so it's often ignored by foreign visitors.
 What a shame, because they're missing out on something really special.

 At the end of the long cemetery road is Okunoin, the memorial hall of Kobo Daishi, the great monk who founded Koyasan and the Shingon sect of Japanese Buddhism in the 9th century.
 Kobo Daishi was equally a spiritual master, civil leader, inventor, and artist all rolled into one monumental Japanese historical figure.
 Imagine Washington, Jefferson, Franklin, and the Pope combined as one being straddling the line between mortal and god, and that's Kobo Daishi.

 Kobo Daishi is still sitting inside Okunoin in eternal meditation.
 Well, his mummified body is sitting there at least.
-It's said that when Japan needs him most, he will awaken to life and spread his teachings once more for the salvation of mankind.
-Sounds like something from the next Indiana Jones movie, huh?
+It's said that when Japan needs him most, he will reawaken to life and spread his teachings once more for the salvation of mankind.